 Boring work first

-ai software productivityThe all-or-nothing stance that dominates AI discourse is not helpful.
-Neither of the extreme positions “we don’t use AI here” and “we let Claude yolo all our code” are productive.
-Both stances are basically positions taken to avoid having to think about the actual problem: how let a powerful new tool into an establish org / codebase without either pretending it doesn’t exist or using it and breaking the code with hundreds of invested man-years?
+ai software productivityThe all-or-nothing stance that dominates AI debates is not helpful.
+Neither of the extreme positions “we don’t use AI here” and “we let Claude YOLO all our code” is productive.
+Both avoid having to think about the actual problem: how to use this powerful new tool without breaking the codebase with hundreds of invested man-years?

-And worth being clear what “low-risk” actually means, because it gets confused with “low value” all the time.
+Low-risk is not the same as low-value.
 Low-risk here means tedious.
 Conceptually simple.
 Small blast radius.
 Easy to review.
-The property you’re after is this: if the AI does the work badly, you notice immediately and nothing burns.
+If the AI does the work badly, you notice immediately and nothing burns.

 - refactors and renames